 Our approach is inherently bold: targeting the threats to democracy head on, building a new generation of democratically engaged young Australians, and holding those in authority to account.

-Democracy 2025’s six core programs will be delivered in partnership with national and international leaders in their fields.
+Democracy 2025’s five core programs will be delivered in partnership with national and international leaders in their fields.

 Public Trust Index